 In 1997 he returned to Paris, in Brazilian music clubs.
 While playing with the percussionist Dada Viana da Costa, he met Didier Sustrac.
 The current passed and very quickly they both went back to work together to record the album Ostende Bossa.

 Today, José Curier is an accomplished musician who has managed, to the nonchalant rhythm of his insularity, to conquer throughout the world and the encounters of a lifetime, a palette of Latino games that is said to be a reference.
 From his native Guadeloupe, to the Caribbean, via Brazil, José brings a deep knowledge of folklore and a singular playing style.
 If today, the "sound" of his bass accompanies Didier Sustrac, José does not forget the music of his country, the gwo ka, on which he took his first steps as a man and a musician.
 So, as soon as the opportunity arises, he goes to share it with the Guadeloupean percussionist Roger Raspail, as if he was going to take a breath of fresh air on a beach in Basse Terre.

 His crossroads with Bossa Flor is an underground river generated by Pierre Barouh since it is the meeting between Philippe Quevauviller and Didier Sustrac that made him join the Bossa Flor program in 2017 for a concert linked to the launch of the album "Ostende Bossa" with Didier and Edmundo Carneiro.
 He came back in 2018 for two other concerts with Didier Sustrac, and a participation in the show "Une petite histoire de la bossa nova".
-He took part in the recording of two tracks from the Bossa Flor EP "Feminino", as well as the album in preparation for the project "Brassens dans tous ses états".
+He took part in the recording of two tracks from the Bossa Flor EP "Feminino", as well as the album "Brassens dans tous ses états".